akoskm/akoskm.github.io/_posts/2020-02-06-the-cost-of-testing-implementation-details.md

 So, I'm pretty sure it has to do something with goals and accomplishing them over time within some financial or some other constraints.

 Writing code costs.
-Whether we add functionality or write tests, it costs to write, understand, maintain, improve, or even introduce it to developers that just joined our team.
+Whether we add functionality or tests, it costs to write, understand, maintain, improve, or even introduce it to developers that just joined our team.
 So more code probably equals higher costs.

 Therefore, solving business requirements without creating new code should be ideal, but unfortunately, that's not always an easy task.

-How this all relates to testing implementation details and why we should avoid doing it?
+So, how this all relates to testing implementation details and why we should avoid doing it?

-Through a platform that hosts coding challenges, I'll try to explain why I see little value in testing implementation details.
+Through a platform that hosts coding challenges, I'll try to explain why I think you shouldn't focus on testing implementation details.
 While such tests increase costs, in the end, they not necessarily tell us if our software still works as it should be.
 They're tightly coupled to the implementation and not reusable, meaning, if you delete the implementation, you must delete those tests as well.

-> Software testing is an investigation conducted to provide stakeholders with information about the quality of the software product or service under test. - Wikipedia

 Have you ever tried programming challenges?
 Back in the days, Project Euler was popular.
 All it did, was asking you for a single input.